Jennifer Thomas (pianist): Personal life

 Thomas is married to Will Thomas, an ultra-marathon competitor who, in 2015, competed in the 106-mile race Ultra-Trail du Mont-Blanc in France.
-Together, they have three children and reside in the Seattle, Washington area.
+Together, they have three children and reside in the Washington area.

 Thomas has traced her heritage through her maiden name of Southworth, and on 28 March 2023 she visited Samlesbury Hall, Lancashire, England, which was built by Gilbert de Southworth (b.
 1270).
 She was bestowed with honorary membership of the hall.